damontallen/IPython-quick-ref-sheets/README.md

 SVG Images
 ========================

-The SVG files above render correctly for me and are embedded in [this github.io page](http://damontallen.github.io/IPython-quick-ref-sheets/).
-The problem is that I haven't figured out how to make that page render without borders yet...
 ![Basic help](http://damontallen.github.io/IPython-quick-ref-sheets/svg/Basic_Help.svg)
 ![Magic help](http://damontallen.github.io/IPython-quick-ref-sheets/svg/Magic_only.svg)

+The Ipython Notebook use to develope the SVG images is [here](http://nbviewer.ipython.org/urls/raw.github.com/damontallen/IPython-quick-ref-sheets/master/SVG_Table_Builder.ipynb).
+However, the libraries that that notebook referances are only in this git page.

+(FYI The SVG files above are embedded together in [this github.io page](http://damontallen.github.io/IPython-quick-ref-sheets/).)

 HTML Help Tables
 ========================